dazraf/vertx-futures/README.md

 ![graph](docs/graph.png)

-This is very much __Work In Progress__
+__Work In Progress__

 For users of Vert.x in Java.

-Helps you write complex, yet legible, asynchronous logic with elegance, efficiency and flair.
+Helps you write legible asynchronous logic with elegance, efficiency and flair.
+No matter how complex the flow.

-Inspired by Promises/A+ specification.
+Inspired by the [Promises/A+](https://promisesaplus.com/) specification.

 ## Goals: